Healthcare Innovation and Technology

 This course can be taken:

-- as a five-day short course (for credit or not for credit)
+- as a five-day short course (with or without completing the written assignment)

 - as part of the MSc in Surgical Science and Practice